Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 \subsection{Robustness}

 Robustness broadly refers to the ability of a model to maintain its performance and reliability under a variety of conditions.
 Since stable performance is desired even in unforeseen situations, researchers commonly test robustness adversarially.
-An attacker will actively try to produce unintended behaviour by perturbing the input of a model, often in ways that are imperceptible to humans \cite{biggio2013evasion, szegedy2014intriguing}. \emph{Adversarial examples} can be created through optimization by maximizing the model's loss on the correct answer rather than minimizing:

-where $x^\dagger$ is constrained to be ``close'' to $x_i$, for instance within a ball $\mathcal{B}(x_i, \varepsilon)$ of radius $\varepsilon$ around $x_i$.
-Such attacks can be defended against by exposing the model to adversarially perturbed inputs during training \cite{goodfellow2015explaining}:
+An attacker will actively try to produce unintended behaviour by perturbing the input of a model, often in ways that are imperceptible to humans \cite{biggio2013evasion, szegedy2014intriguing}. \emph{Adversarial examples} can be created through optimization by maximizing the model's loss on the correct answer rather than minimizing: where $x^\dagger$ is constrained to be ``close'' to $x_i$, e.g. within a ball $\mathcal{B}(x_i, \varepsilon)$ of radius $\varepsilon$ around $x_i$.
+Such attacks can be defended against by exposing the model to adversarial inputs during training \cite{goodfellow2015explaining}: